 Additional contact information for NSF's Major Research Instrumentation Program is as follows:

 Important Information for Proposers

-Cost-sharing of precisely 30% of the total project cost is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
-Non-Ph.D.-granting institutions of higher education are exempt from cost-sharing and cannot include it.
-National Science Board policy is that voluntary committed cost sharing is prohibited.
+Consistent with the America COMPETES Act of 2007 (Public Law 110-69), cost sharing of precisely 30% of the total project cost is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
+Non-Ph.D.-granting institutions of higher education are exempt from the cost-sharing requirement and cannot include it.
+National Science Board policy prohibits voluntary committed cost sharing.

-Please see the solicitation text for definitions of organizational types used by the MRI program.
+Please see the solicitation text for organizational definitions used by the MRI program.

 The MRI Program especially seeks broad representation of PIs in its award portfolio, including women, underrepresented minorities and persons with disabilities.
 Since demographic diversity may be greater among early-career researchers the MRI program also encourages proposals with early-career PIs and proposals that benefit early-career researchers.